What We Do › Volunteering

 Volunteering

-Volunteers are at the heart of what we do at PAS.
+Volunteers are at the heart of what we do at Planning Aid Scotland.

-Volunteers are at the heart of what we do at PAS.
-From planners, to students, to artists, to facilitators, each one of our volunteers brings their unique set of skills and expertise to help communities become better involved in planning and placemaking.
-We have a unique volunteer programme which allows you to volunteer flexibly and to suit your lifestyle and interests.
+Volunteers are at the heart of what we do at Planning Aid Scotland.
+From current and retired planners, to facilitators, to students, and everyone else in between, each one of our volunteers brings their unique set of skills and expertise to help communities become better involved in planning and placemaking.
+We have a range of volunteering opportunities which allow you to volunteer flexibly and to suit your lifestyle and interests.

 In recognition of our commitment to volunteering, we achieved Investing in Volunteers accreditation three times.
 We continue to invest in developing best practices to support our volunteers in their volunteering and more broadly.